emuFit

 , a data-driven reference set will be determined using sample

 splitting or Poisson thinning respectively.
+The reference set can either be a single

 The size of the reference set if it is data-driven, default

-is set to 50
+is set to 30

 .
 We recommend a reference set of size 30-100 for the best balance